 Your vet will likely check your pet’s teeth at their annual health check.
 At this point, they’ll let you know if you need to book them in for a teeth cleaning appointment or if their oral health is currently good.

-Some pets may need their teeth cleaned professionally once every six months, while for others your vet will recommend a schedule to suit them.
+Some pets may need their teeth professionally cleaned once every six months, while for others, your vet will recommend a schedule to suit them.

 What to look for when having professional pet cleaning